pixelmatix/SmartMatrix/README.md

 Teensy 4 APA102 support depends on FlexIO_t4 by KurtE, which is included as a submodule in `src/lib/`.
 The original FlexIO_t4 library is [on GitHub](https://github.com/KurtE/FlexIO_t4)

-See Teensy 4 focused Todo list here: https://github.com/pixelmatix/SmartMatrix/issues/124

 ## ESP32

 For details on the ESP32 port, see the [Wiki](https://github.com/pixelmatix/SmartMatrix/wiki/ESP32-Wiring)

 ## Changes from SmartMatrix Library 3.x

-- Sketches written for SmartMatrix Library 3.x should work with this branch with few changes as of now.
+- Sketches written for SmartMatrix Library 3.x should work with this branch with few changes.
-- A `MatrixHardware*.h` file must be included to tell the library which hardware you're using.
-The file doesn't have to be inside the library, it can be inside your sketch folder if you want to use custom hardware.
+- See MIGRATION.md for details on how to update your SmartMatrix Library 3.x sketches for SmartMatrix Library 4.x
+- Todo: add more changes

 Todo: Keep this readme very high level, and move the detailed documentation to the [SmartMatrix Wiki](https://github.com/pixelmatix/SmartMatrix/wiki).

+Todo: rework the old README content below

 ## Overview (old, based on SmartMatrix Library 3.x)